EldieTurner/LittleRestClient/README.md

 ### GetAsync< TResult>

-This method will do a `GET` to the endpoint descripbed in the `route`.
+This method will do a `GET` to the endpoint described in the `route`.
 It takes a generic that describes what kind of object the method should deserialize the data into.

 ```csharp
 string route = $"users/{userId}";